 If you’re a budget traveler, you can’t do better than the Tiki Beach Hostel in the heart of Lahaina.
 It even comes with free hiking, snorkeling equipment, and beach tours!
 Sip a coffee in the full kitchen and then go for a kayak paddle (also free!).

-Where to Stay in Maui Option #3: Along the Hana Highway (Paia and Hana)
+Where to Stay on the Hana Highway (Paia and Hana)

 Driving the Hana Highway—either on your own or with a day tour—is must-do Maui!
 This is a bucket list drive with incredibly scenic ocean views and plenty of worthwhile stops.